 e.g.: E. Berger – R. Lullies (ed.), Antike Kunstwerke aus der Sammlung Ludwig I. Frühe Tonsarkophage und Vasen (Basel 1979).

 - Articles: Authors’ names as for monographs.
-The volume number of the journal is followed by the year of publication, between commas, and the page reference (without ‘p.’). e.g.: J. D. Beazley, AntK 4, 1961, 49-67.
+The title (in regular characters, without quotation marks) is followed by the name and the volume number of the journal, the year of publication between commas, and the page reference (without ‘p.’), e.g.: J. D. Beazley, An Amphora by the Berlin Painter, AntK 4, 2, 1961, 49-67.

 - For abbreviated journals, use our list.
 Use Arabic numerals for volume numbers; Roman numerals should be avoided.
 Abbreviations such as ff. for “following pages” should not be used; the sequence of pages should be given in full.